 The most significant problem with the model is that it is nearly impossible to demonstrate empirically using quantitative data.
 We have to assume that actors are static and it realistically cannot account for the complex interplay of information across political parties, ethnic groups, and unpredictable environmental variables ranging from bad harvests, climate shocks and neighborhood effects (e.g. stability of Somalia, South Sudan, etc).
-What it gives us is logical frame for identifying some basic social dynamics that inter-group competition and cooperation theories tell us mobile communication systems could positively affect in a potentially competitive environment, such as an election.
+What it gives us is a logical frame for integrating inter-group competition and cooperation theories with observations of how mobile telephonic systems could support inter-group cooperation and decreased risk of violence.
 This model should not be assumed to describe all the complexity at work in Kenya or any other country when engaging in peacebuilding, governance or conflict prevention processes.

 There are also problems with transference between cases.
 We selected Kenya because it is considered the best test case of how emerging mobile technology can have exceptional effects on political and governance development.
 As a case, there are still significant political and economic problems in Kenya that have yet to be resolved (Okumbo 2011), which will not be solved using this kind of technology alone.
 What makes Kenya unique is its highly developed technology and communication infrastructure, exposure to the greater global community (it is a major UN hub, U.S. ally in East Africa, and base for hundreds of NGOs), and a comparably well-developed political identity among its population (Hanson 2008).
 It is questionable whether this could be replicated in the Democratic Republic of Congo (DRC) due to a lack of infrastructure, different geographic and demographic factors, and a centrally controlled political landscape.
-We assume in this case that the same technology at work in Kenya would probably have a negligible impact on the recent elections in DRC.
+For all intents and purposes the same technology at work in Kenya would probably have a negligible impact on the recent elections in DRC.

 Worse than negligible impact is the risk that mobile technology could be used by malcontents or dictatorial regimes to more effectively incite and organize violence, while controlling the citizenry more effectively (Morozov, 2011).
-Raftree also provides eleven concerns about technology-driven development and peacebuilding, which address problems related to social and cultural assumptions about communication and issues surrounding infrastructure (2010).
-The model proposed assumes that any country where one of these kinds of technical projects is undertaken has basic connectivity and technical capacity, and most importantly that the narrative of potential violence is not ubiquitous or inherent to the politics of the country, but is manufactured leading up to discrete events.
+Raftree provides eleven concerns about technology-driven development and peacebuilding, which address problems related to social and cultural assumptions about communication and issues surrounding infrastructure (2010).
+The model proposed assumes that any country where one of these kinds of technical projects is undertaken has basic connectivity and technical capacity, and most importantly that the narrative of potential violence is not ubiquitous or inherent to the politics of the country, but is manufactured leading up to discrete events such as elections.
 For example, it is unlikely that a mobile communication-based information regime would have made the genocide in Rwanda less likely since the Hutu-Tutsi narrative of risk was ubiquitous at all strata of society.
 In this case it is likely that a mobile phone system would have merely turned up the volume on the hate speech, while providing real-time organizing capacity for the Akazu and Interahamwe groups who led the violence.